vega/vega-lite/docs/Documentation.md

 ```

 __Pending Revision__:
-Vega-lite Compile API is under revision.
+Vega-Lite Compile API is under revision.
 A better tutorial is coming soon.